 If you've decided you want a living trust to avoid probate, how should you proceed?
 Do you need a lawyer, or can you make a living trust yourself?
 With a little education, most people can draw up a perfectly legal living trust for next to nothing.
 Read on to learn how living trusts help avoid probate, how to make a living trust, and whether you can make one yourself.

 For many Americans, a significant goal of estate planning is to avoid probate.
 A revocable living trust, unlike a will, offers a fast, private, probate-free way to transfer one's property after death.
 Although a living trust is not a complete substitute for a will (it doesn't allow you to name a guardian for a child, for example), it is definitely a more efficient way to transfer property at death, especially large-ticket items such as a house.

 To understand why most lawyers charge too much for a living trust and why it is safe to do it yourself, it helps to know that a living trust is about as easy to prepare as a will.
-To draft a standard living trust -- which is what most attorneys offer -- you start with a lot of legal boilerplate (off-the-shelf legal language) and add the following information:
+To draft a standard living trust—which is what most attorneys offer—you start with a lot of legal boilerplate (off-the-shelf legal language) and add the following information:

 Finally, to make the trust effective, all property to be distributed under its terms must be transferred into the name of the trustee using a deed or other standard transfer document.

 But consider hiring a lawyer if you have questions about your particular situation or a thorny estate planning issue that a basic living trust just doesn't address.
-But first, do a little research on your own -- it's a lot more cost-efficient than paying a professional to educate you about the basics.
+For example, you'll want to consult an attorney if: